 Egg 101 – Egg Nutrition Facts

-Eggs are an all-natural source of high-quality protein and a number of other nutrients, all for 70 calories an egg.
+Eggs are an all-natural source of high-quality protein and a number of other nutrients, all for 70 calories per large egg.
 Cost-effective and versatile, the unique nutritional composition of eggs can help meet a variety of nutrient needs of children through older adults.

 More than 40 years of research has demonstrated that healthy adults can enjoy eggs without significantly impacting their risk of heart disease.